ASSEMBLY & FINISHING

 The Garrick workshops have previously been responsible for undertaking movement finishing and watch assembly for various brands.
 Now, the company wishes to make timepieces bearing its own nomenclature.

-The three-part dials are produced in-house and hand assembled by the company’s watchmakers.
+All Garrick dials are produced in-house and hand assembled by the company’s watchmakers.

 The different levels of the dial confer a wonderful depth which evinces a luxurious and traditional note.

 Finishing is a key aspect of a Garrick watch.
-The bridges are hand-bevelled and the screws are thermally blued by hand, enhancing corrosion resistance and imbuing them with a deep, lustrous hue.
+The movement bridges are hand-bevelled and the screws are thermally blued by hand, enhancing corrosion resistance and imbuing them with a deep, lustrous hue.

 Garrick movements include a free-sprung balance, designed and produced in-house by Garrick.
 The length of the balance spring is fixed.
 Small screws are positioned in-board, affixed to the spokes of the balance wheel, so as not to disrupt the airflow of the oscillating wheel.
 The free-sprung balance delivers superior accuracy.